GOCDB/gocdb/INSTALL.md

 $ doctrine orm:generate-proxies compiledEntities/
 ```

-GocDB can then be deployed as a blank instance with only required lookup data or
+GocDB can then be deployed as a blank instance wit h only required lookup data or
 as a sample instance with a small amount of example data to demonstrate GocDB.

 ### Deploy Required Data<a id="deploy-required-data"></a>